 Tardies are computed as unexcused absences.
 One letter grade will be deducted from the student's overall final grade average for the course should he/she exceed the allotted unexcused absences per course for the semester.
-Should a student's total absences in a given course (excused and unexcused) exceed 60% of his/her class periods, credit will not be granted for the course.

 Class absences due to sickness, family emergency, or participation in Ecclesia College-sponsored events are considered to be excused absences and the student will be allowed to make up the work missed.
 It is the student's responsibility to approach the instructor to inquire about work to be made up during these absences.
 In the case of College-sponsored activities, the student must consult with the instructor before the absence to determine what arrangements need to be made for making up the work to be missed.